bm2yogi/flaco/_posts/2024-04-11-husbands-and-wives.md

 ### Questions:

-* What can we conclude that Scripture has to say about mutual submission in marriage?
 * In what ways are men and women equal?
 * In what ways are men and women not equal?
-* What is a husband's responsibility to his wife?
+* What is a husband's unique responsibility to his wife?
-* What is a wife's responsibility to her husband?
+* What is a wife's unique responsibility to her husband?
 * What if a husband or wife is a non-believer?
 * What if a husband isn't behaving in a godly manner?
 * What if a wife isn't behaving in a godly manner?
+* How do these passages describing God's design for marriage point to the Gospel?
+* What can we conclude that Scripture has to say about mutual submission in marriage?